Books by Debi Bower available on Amazon - shop now

 39 Other Great Lakes Near Rochester

-Rochester is well-known for our eleven Finger Lakes and two beautiful Great Lakes—Ontario and Erie.
-But as you drive around the countryside, you can see a landscape freckled with blue bodies of fresh water where locals are boating, fishing, swimming, and relaxing.
-Go take a look for yourself at these other great lakes near Rochester!
-Check out the map at the end of this article.
+Rochester is famous for its eleven Finger Lakes and two stunning Great Lakes—Ontario and Erie.
+As you drive through the countryside, you can see a landscape dotted with blue lakes where locals enjoy boating, fishing, swimming, and relaxing.
+Check out these other great lakes near Rochester yourself.

 Great Public Lakes